-A. A small employer is eligible for the credit if it has fewer than 25 employees who work full-time or a combination of full-time and part-time (for example, two half-time employees equal one employee for purposes of the credit), the average annual wages of employees must be less than $50,000 (adjusted for inflation beginning in 2014), and the employer must pay a uniform percentage for all employees that is equal to at least 50% of the premium cost of the insurance coverage.
-For tax years beginning in 2014 or later, the employer must contribute toward premiums on behalf of each employee enrolled in a qualified health plan (QHP) offered by the eligible small employer through a Small Business Health Options Program (SHOP Marketplace) established as part of the Affordable Care Act to qualify for the credit.
+A1.
+A small employer is eligible for the credit if (a) it has fewer than 25 full-time equivalent employees, (b) the average annual wages of its employees are less than $50,000 (adjusted for inflation beginning in 2014), and (c) it pays a uniform percentage for all employees that is equal to at least 50% of the premium cost of employee-only insurance coverage.
+Each part-time employee counts as a fraction of a full-time equivalent employee (for example, two half-time employees equal one full-time equivalent employee for purposes of the credit).
+For tax years beginning in 2014 or later, the employer generally must contribute toward premiums on behalf of each employee enrolled in a qualified health plan (QHP) offered by the eligible small employer through a Small Business Health Options Program (SHOP Marketplace) established as part of the Affordable Care Act to qualify for the credit.

-A. There are a few important changes to the credit for tax years beginning in 2014 and forward.
+A3.
+There are a few statutory changes to the credit for tax years beginning in 2014 and forward.

-- The credit amount increases to 50% of premiums paid for eligible small employers and to 35% of employer premiums paid for tax-exempt eligible small employers.
+- The maximum credit amount increases from 35% to 50% of premiums paid for eligible small employers and from 25% to 35% of employer premiums paid for tax-exempt eligible small employers.

 - An employer must contribute a uniform percentage of premiums (at least 50%) on behalf of each employee enrolled in a QHP offered by the small employer through a SHOP Marketplace.